Black Hawk College Board of Trustees

 Black Hawk College operates under the guidelines of the Illinois Community College Board and the Higher Learning Commission and adheres to federal and state civil rights laws, including Affirmative Action and Equal Opportunity.
 The responsibility for the governance, administration and operation of the college is vested in the elected Board of Trustees of Community College District #503.
 The Board of Trustees delegates responsibility to the administration, faculty and staff for the practices and procedures that accomplish the mission of the college.
 The legal statutes guiding the operation for Black Hawk College are found in the Illinois Public Community College Act.
 The Illinois Community College Trustees Association (ICCTA) keeps community colleges abreast of pertinent legislation.

-- 4 Hours of Trustee Leadership Training completed June 7, 2019 (Fritz Larsen, Kim Goodley, Steve Spivey, Jon Looney)
+- 4 hours of Trustee Leadership Training completed June 7, 2019 (Fritz Larsen, Kim Goodley, Steve Spivey, Jon Looney, Doug Strand)